 A basic premise in most actuarial analyses is that historical data and past patterns demonstrated in the incurred and paid historical data form a reasonable basis upon which to project future outcomes, absent a material change.
 Significant structural changes to the available data can materially impact the reserve estimation process.
 To the extent a material change affecting the ultimate claim liability becomes known, such change is quantified to the extent possible through an analysis of internal Company data and, if available and when appropriate, external data.
 Nonetheless, actuaries exercise a considerable degree of judgment in the evaluation of these factors and the need for such actuarial judgment is more pronounced when faced with material uncertainties.

-We accrue for and present expected customer incentives as a reduction of revenue.
+We accrue for and present expected safety incentives as a reduction of revenue.
 Safety incentives represent cash incentives paid to certain PEO client companies for maintaining safe-work practices and minimizing workplace injuries.
 The incentive is based on a percentage of annual payroll and is paid annually to customers who meet predetermined workers’ compensation claims cost objectives.
 Safety incentive payments are made only after closure of all workers’ compensation claims incurred during the customer’s contract period.
-The safety incentive liability is estimated and accrued each month based upon contract year-to-date payroll and the then current amount of the customer’s estimated workers’ compensation claims reserves as established by us and our third party administrator.
-The Company provided $27.7 million and $29.2 million at September 30, 2019 and December 31, 2018, respectively, as an estimate of the liability for unpaid safety incentives.
-Also, a one-time customer incentive of $9.8 million was declared in December 2018 and is included in other accrued liabilities on the consolidated balance sheets.
-At September 30, 2019 the remaining unpaid amount of this incentive was $5.0 million.
+The safety incentive liability is estimated and accrued each month based upon contract year-to-date payroll and the then current amount of the customer’s estimated workers’ compensation claims reserves as established by us and our third-party administrator.
+The Company provided $25.8 million and $28.0 million at June 30, 2020 and December 31, 2019, respectively, as an estimate of the liability for unpaid safety incentives.

 We require deposits from certain PEO customers to cover a portion of our accounts receivable due from such customers in the event of default of payment.